 How easy is it to win money?

-In the final round, you are offered five topics to choose from.
-You're then given three sub-categories related to your chosen topic and must provide three answers within 60 seconds – these can be for all sub-categories or just one or two.
+In the final round, you're offered a few topics to choose from.
+You're then given three sub-categories related to your chosen topic and must provide three answers within 60 seconds – these can be for all the sub-categories, or just one or two.

-The good thing, though, is that if you don't make it into the final round on your first go, you get to appear on the show a second time to have another stab at it!
+The good thing, though, is that if you don't make it into the final round on your first go, you get to appear on the show three times!

 How much can you win on Pointless?

 The jackpot is initially set at £1,000, but £250 is added to it whenever a team provides a 'pointless' answer throughout the show.